cyriltriou/ScriptableObjectEventSystem/README.md

-The package provides ScriptableObjects scripts that are organised to have available a simple Event System based on ScriptObject logic.
+# The package provides

+ScriptableObjects scripts that are organised to have available a simple Event System based on ScriptObject logic.

-How to use?
+# How to use?

 In the system is quiet simple.
-You start by creating a SO instance by selecting the desired event in Unity menu Assets > Create > Noovisphere Studio > Events.
+You start by creating a SO instance by selecting the desired event in Unity menu **Assets > Create > Noovisphere Studio > Events**.

 The list of events available are the followings:
 - Void event channel